 I am not sure when things changed from friendship to more in my eyes.
 I have never been able to pinpoint the exact moment, probably because there wasn’t just one moment.
 Things were fun and light.
 I appreciated his company and conversation so much that he began to morph into this staple of my life.
 Very soon after that Bryan was the last thing I would think about before I fell asleep and the first thing on my mind when I woke up.
 There was ultimately this sadness that surrounded our “friendship” because I knew that he did not feel the same about me.

 I can not pretend to know what Bryan was thinking at that time.
 That is his story to tell.
 I can only tell you my feelings and perspective… and that it sucked.
 I was miserable.
 I mean sure, it was fun.
 We would go places together, do cool stuff, have great experiences but I had feelings…feelings that he was not capable of reciprocating.
-To be honest, that was a fucking awful, painful truth for me.
+To be honest, that was an awful, painful truth for me.
 I knew that our “relationship” had no future.
 For me, things could not have gotten any worse.
 Until they did…

 We are “Mixing Oil and Water.”
 The fun middle school science experiment claims that Oil and Water cannot mix.
 Oil is non-polar (the electrons are evenly spread around), and water is polar (the oxygen part of water tends to pull a Little more on the electrons than the hydrogen).
 My wife accuses me of implying that she is bi-polar, but I would never say that…aloud.
 Water is non-polar and that’s the story I’m sticking with.
 Anyway, this chemical makeup does not mix.
 The oil will separate from the water.
 There is, however, a way that you CAN mix oil and water and get it to “stick together.”
 If a compound called an emulsifier is added, the oil and water stay mixed.
 (Think salad dressing) An example of an emulsifier would be eggs yolks, mustard, lemon juice or my personal favorite, Grey Goose.
 An emulsifier allows the polar and non-polar compounds to interact and stay “mixed.”
 When people are as different as we are, there is little chance we would have been able to “mix.”I was East Coast, She was West Coast.
 I was “book” smart, She was “street” smart.
 She had common sense, I am full of non-sense.